App configuration policies for Microsoft Intune

 Graph API support for app configuration

-Additionally, you can use Graph API to accomplish app configuration tasks.
+You can use Graph API to accomplish app configuration tasks.
 For details, see Graph API Reference MAM Targeted Config.

 - Learn how to use app configuration with your iOS devices.
 See Add app configuration policies for managed iOS devices.